 Have questions about adoption?
 We’ve got answers.

-Whether you’re an expectant parent or an adoptive family, these common adoption questions and answers can empower you with the right information during your journey.
+Whether you’re an expecting mom or an adoptive family, these common adoption questions and answers can empower you with the right information during your journey.

 Browse our adoption FAQs.

-All of our services are free and confidential for expectant parents.
+All of our services are free and confidential for expecting moms.

 An unmarried woman in Indiana is not required to name any potential fathers (AKA putative fathers).
 But if a man thinks he might be the father of her child, he can register with the putative (possible) father’s registry up to 30 days after the child’s birth and will receive notice of your adoption plan.